jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 In Lapicque's model, :math:`I_{\rm syn}(t)` is also the input current, :math:`I_{\rm in}(t)`.

-In Stein's model, a more biologically plausible approach is taken that ensures :math:`I_{\rm syn}(t)` follows an exponential decay as a function of the input:
+In the Synaptic conductance-based model (which we will loosely refer to as the synaptic model), a more biologically plausible approach is taken that ensures :math:`I_{\rm syn}(t)` follows an exponential decay as a function of the input:

 $$I_{\\rm syn}(t) = \\sum_k W_{i,j} S_{in; i,j}(t) e^{-(t-t_k)/\\tau_{syn}}\\Theta(t-t_k)$$